• Skip to primary navigation

 (1) Reduce Your Reliance on Eating Out, But Don’t Stop Eating Out

-I used to eat out all the time, and my busy life didn’t lend itself to cooking at home.
-Then, enter celiac disease.
-It turned my life upside down and reminded me that the status quo wasn’t working.
+Before my celiac diagnosis, I ate out constantly.
+Then celiac disease turned my life upside down and reminded me that the status quo wasn’t working.

 (2) Use a Portable Gluten-Detecting Device

-The researchers in the Hypervigilance study suggested using a portable gluten sensor to help you feel more comfortable eating out.
+The researchers in the Hypervigilance study suggested using a portable gluten sensor to help people feel more comfortable eating out.

 (3) Surround Yourself with Supportive People

-Having supportive family and friends makes the gluten-free lifestyle less isolating and burdensome.
-I often need my friends and family to help me manage the never-ending burdens of a gluten-free diet.
+Having supportive family and friends makes the gluten-free lifestyle feel less isolating and burdensome.

 (4) Don’t Obsess Over Good vs. Bad Foods

-People with celiac disease are also at risk of orthorexia, a hyper-focus on eating in a specific, proper, or healthful way.
+People with celiac disease may be at increased risk of orthorexia, an unhealthy obsession with eating in a specific, “clean,” or health-focused way.

-Be careful not to label foods (outside of gluten) as “bad.”
-Don’t get caught up in paleo, keto, low-carb, and grain-free diets.
-Steer clear of cleanses, detoxes, and other diet-culture nonsense.
+Be careful not to label foods (other than gluten) as inherently “good” or “bad.”
+Don’t get caught up in restrictive eating trends, detoxes, cleanses, or other diet-culture messaging that encourages unnecessary food fear.

-Instead, eat in a way that feels good without depriving yourself of your favorite foods.
-If you want a [gluten-free] cupcake, eat one.
+Instead, aim to eat in a way that nourishes your body and brings you joy.
+If you want a gluten-free cupcake, eat one.

 (5) Trust Labels (Unless Given a Legit Reason Not To)

-The vast majority of gluten-free and certified gluten-free labeled products, even Cheerios, are just fine to consume when following a strict gluten-free diet.
+The vast majority of gluten-free and certified gluten-free products are safe to consume as part of a strict gluten-free diet.
+Don’t let a handful of exceptions convince you that every product is suspect.

 (6) Don’t Let Some “May Contain” Statements Stop You